-The Merling Trio is recognized as one of today’s premier ensembles.
+Celebrating their 30th season with original members, the Merling Trio has long been recognized as one of today’s premier ensembles.
 A truly international trio, it brings together musicians from Polish, Japanese, and Dutch backgrounds.
 The Merling Trio has been hailed as a brilliantly distinguished group endowed with remarkable gifts of communication, magnificent precision, and an impeccable blend of sound.
 The trio made its New York debut in Weill Recital Hall at Carnegie Hall in 1993, and was named a finalist for the Naumburg Foundation Chamber Music Award in 1994.
+Since then, their distinguished career has included performances in 44 states, Canada, Europe, and China.

 In residence at the School of Music at Western Michigan University, members of the trio have also been faculty members at the Schlern International Music Festival and the ENCORE School for Strings.
 Renowned educators, their students hold positions in major orchestras and chamber ensembles throughout the world.
 Festival appearances include the Banff Centre for the Arts, the Pensacola Summer Music Festival, the Skaneateles Festival, the Saugatuck Chamber Music Festival, and the Fontana Festival of Art and Music.
-Recent educational outreach activities include performances and master classes for the California Music Teachers Association, Music Teachers National Association, Hawaii International Arts and Humanities Conference, and the American String Teachers Association National Conference.
-Current summer festival positions for the trio include the Orfeo Music Festival in Italy, Cello: an American Experience in Minnesota, and the Aria International Summer Academy in Massachusetts.
+Recent educational outreach activities include performances and master classes for the California Music Teachers Association, the Music Teachers National Association, the Hawaii International Arts and Humanities Conference, and the Nevada School of the Arts. .
+Current summer festival positions for the trio include the Orfeo Music Festival in Italy, Cello an American Experience in Minnesota, and the Aria International Summer Academy in Massachusetts.

 The Cleveland Plain Dealer said, “The players shaped a grand interpretation, fluent in rhythm and rich in romantic feeling.”
 The Grand Rapids Press has said, “The trio…delivered a standard of playing that is on par with some of the best known violin-cello-piano teams, captivating the audience through the immediacy and extraordinary sensitivity of its playing.”
 The London Musical Opinion declared that the Merling Trio “made a powerful impression, with unabashed romanticism and finesse.”